Lana Skeldon

-Lana Skeldon (born 18 October 1993) is a Scottish professional rugby player from Melrose.
+Lana Skeldon (born 18 October 1993) is a Scottish professional rugby player from Hawick.
 She has played in multiple Women's Six Nations Championships, including the 2021 Women's Six Nations Championship.

 Club career

-Skeldon began her club career playing at Tennent’s Women’s Premier League side, Watsonians.
+Skeldon began her club career playing at Tennent's Women's Premier League side, Watsonians.
 She began playing for DMP Sharks in the Premier 15s in 2019.

 She's been part of a Scottish Schools Cup-winning team on three occasions at U15 and U18 with Gala Girls and won the plate with Melrose Ladies in 2013.

 She typically played six in back-row before one of her coaches offered her the chance to play as a hooker.
 She describes this as a turning point in her career.